flipxcrsp/Kojo_Product_Observations/README.md

 * implementation fear
 * operational disruption concerns

-Kojo appears very aware of this challenge.
+& Kojo is very aware of this challenge.

 ---

 ### Operational Dependence

-As workflows centralize into Kojo, customers may become increasingly dependent on:
+Partners may depend on:

 * uptime
 * integrations